Torres Strait Creole: Speakers

 The 2016 Australian census recorded 6,171 people who spoke Yumplatok at home, but linguists working on the language have estimated that from 20,000 to 30,000 Indigenous Australians spoke it as their first language in 2010.
 In 2007 a translation of the Bible was published, called the Holi Baibul, which was the first complete translation of the Bible into any Indigenous language within Australia.

-Most Torres Strait Islander people speak Yumplatok in addition to their local languages, and a 2014 suggests that the numbers of people speaking Kriol are growing.
+Most Torres Strait Islander people speak Yumplatok in addition to their local languages, and a 2014 study suggests that the numbers of people speaking Kriol are growing.
 It is widely used as a language of trade and commerce.

 Phonology

 Vowels

 The language has the following vowels (with some dialect variation):

 Vowel length for the language as a whole is non-contrastive, though in some subdialects/dialects it appears to be contrastive.

 Consonants

 The dental-alveolar contrast exists in the Western, Central and Cape York dialects, however only exists in other dialects in so far as either English or Western-Central influences force a contrast, or where the voiced alveolar stop d realises as the rhotic tap r (e.g. Western-Central wasamada 'what's the matter/what's wrong', Eastern/Papuan wasamara).
 In the Papuan dialects, the only alveolar consonant is r, while t and d can be either dental (i.e. fall together with th and dh) or alveolar, according to local language.
 In Meriam influenced Broken, t is dental, while d is alveolar.